 Staying with Irish rugby, Mick Galwey has quite the record in GAA.
 He played not only for the Kerry minor football team but would go on to also represent them at U21 and senior level.

 The Currow clubman has also won medals at minor, u21 and senior level.

-The former lead singer of The Blizzards can be seen regularly on The Voice of Ireland but many moons ago Bressie made a name for himself as a rugby player and a Gaelic footballer.
+The lead singer of The Blizzards has been a prominent voice in Irish society in recent years but many moons ago Bressie made a name for himself as a rugby player and a Gaelic footballer.
 Before he went on to join the Leinster rugby team, Breslin played minor football for his native Westmeath.

 Having had the terrible misfortune of playing against him, I can certainly vouch for Cillian Sheridan's football ability.
 He was arguably the best underage Gaelic footballer Cavan have produced in 20 years.
 Sadly for the Breffni county he left Ireland to join Celtic, shortly after he kicked two glorious points in the Ulster Minor Football Championship against Down.

 Another Irish comedian who boasts a GAA background, Patrick Kielty actually has an All-Ireland medal.
 He was the sub goalkeeper on the Down team which won the All-Ireland Football Minor title in 1987.

 Possibly the most handsome man in rugby was once possibly the most handsome man in Gaelic football.
 Kearney played minor football for Louth before moving on to become a professional rugby player.